vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/1_The_Priests_of_the_Fire_Cult.md

 Other priests mentioned in conjunction with each other and usually allied either with the Añgirases or in the performance of the winning of the cows, which is the special deed of the Añgirases, are the Daśagvas and the Navagvas.
 The latter are the more often mentioned, and their name contains as first element the sacred number nine, so that the Daśagvas are probably a later invention.
 They seem to be a group of nine and ten priestly ancestors : possibly the second element in their name suggests, however, according to Bloomfield," the idea that they are persons who win nine or ten cows apiece : usually, however, the latter part of the word is interpreted as from the root denoting to go, and the compound then means going in sets of nine or ten respectively, unless indeed Navagva is nuntius.

 The Atharvans are mentioned in the Rigveda thrice only in the plural, and eleven times in the singular.
 The essential feature of Atharvan is that he produces Agni, to become the messenger of Vivasvant.
 He practised devotion along with Manu and Dadhyañc, and was helped by Indra.
 According to the Atharvaveda,' Atharvan brought to Indra a cup of Soma, received from Varuna a mystic cow, and dwells in heaven.
-The Atharvans as a family appear with the Añgirases, Navagvas, and Bhṛgus and live in heaven, de- stroying goblins.
+The Atharvans as a family appear with the Añgirases, Navagvas, and Bhṛgus and live in heaven, destroying goblins.
 In some passages the word certainly simply means priest as

 1 Ved.
 Myth. ii.
 150 ff.